 To investigate the effect of substructures inside haloes along the line of sight, we have excluded all substructures from our Millennium-II lensing cones and calculated violations due to "smooth" line-of-sight haloes alone.
 Table 2 lists violation probabilities in this case (for different halo density profiles).
 The relevance of subhaloes to lensing flux-ratio anomalies strongly depends on their assumed density profiles.
-Above $m > 10^8 h^{-1} M{\odot}$, NFW-like substructures within line-ofsight haloes are responsible for causing a few percent of the cusp-caustic violations.
+Comparison of the first and second rows of Table 2 shows that for $m>10^8h^{-1}M{\odot}$, NFW-like substructures within line-of-sight haloes are responsible for causing a few percent of the cusp-caustic violations.